 Reverb software plug-ins

 Having multiple instances of quality reverb plug-ins available in a single click is an incredibly powerful creative tool.
-Software gives you instant gratification without patch cables, which makes it extremely convenient.
+Software provides instant gratification without patch cables, which makes it extremely convenient.

 UAD AMS RMX16 Expanded